-The team then tested the urine samples in these people and found higher levels of calcium and magnesium in their body.
+The team then tested the urine samples in these people and found higher levels of calcium and magnesium in their bodies.

-The researchers attributed this to drinking the salinated water.
+The researchers attributed this to drinking salinated water.

 They believe that the lower blood pressure levels were not caused by the sodium, but the calcium and magnesium.